skrShailesh/LoginSignInPage/README.md

 <br><li>Implemented a session check in the welcome.jsp page to redirect users to the login page if not authenticated.

 ## Exception Handling:
 <li>Implemented error handling mechanisms to gracefully manage exceptions and provide meaningful error    messages to users.
 <br><li>Printed informative messages for debugging purposes to identify and resolve potential issues efficiently.

 ## Continuous Improvement:
 <li>Demonstrated a commitment to continuous improvement by actively participating in debugging and    troubleshooting.
 <br><li>Ensured code quality by adhering to coding standards and incorporating best practices.

-## Technologies Used:
+## 💻Technologies Used:
 ### Frontend: HTML, CSS
 ### Backend: JSP, Servlet, JDBC
 ### Database: MySQL